Celebrate the Magic of Vienna: A 3-Day Holiday with Sights and Christmas Markets

 Schönbrunn Christmas Market

-Christmas market that begins at 10 AM.
-This is our favorite market!
-Such a grandiose backdrop with wonderful delicacies!
-Lots of vegetarian and vegan options too!
+This is one of our favorite markets!
+The market has a grandiose backdrop with wonderful delicacies!
+Best of all lots of vegetarian and vegan options were available here.
 This market was filled with a variety of food and drink options for all.
 We truly could spend all day here!
 It makes a great place for lunch.

 Österreichische Galerie Belvedere + Museum